Holidazzle Parade: Minneapolis' MN Holiday Lighted Parade

 For more than 20 years, the Holidazzle Parade delighted families from around the region.
 Though the parade marked its final run in 2013, we continue to celebrate the memory of the beloved Minneapolis tradition through our story and photos.

 “Holidazzle lights,” shouts a vendor walking up and down the street just before the start of the Holidazzle Parade in Minneapolis, MN who carries dozens of green, pink, yellow and purple glow-in-the-dark necklaces.
 “They won’t keep you warm, but they’ll make you happy.”

 Despite the cold – really cold – air, children line the streets, snuggling close to their parents and eagerly awaiting the familiar song “it’s a Holidazzle season…” Hundreds of parade goers crowd onto curbs or peer from store windows or down from skyways over the parade route.

 Suddenly, the streetlights dim and the crowd cheers.
 It’s time for the parade to begin.
 Down the street, the first floats blink and glow as they make their way up the street – stopping for traffic lights along the way.

-For more than 20 seasons, the lighted Holidazzle Parade has delighted more than 300,000 people each season in downtown Minneapolis.
-Each year, local bands, holiday choirs, more than a dozen storybook-inspired floats like the Wizard of Oz and the Princess and the Pea, and 250 lighted and costumed characters march down Nicollet Mall for the annual lighted parade.
+For more than 20 seasons, the lighted Holidazzle Parade delighted more than 300,000 people each season in downtown Minneapolis.
+Each year, local bands, holiday choirs, more than a dozen storybook-inspired floats like the Wizard of Oz and the Princess and the Pea, and 250 lighted and costumed characters marched down Nicollet Mall for the annual lighted parade.

 Find something new℠.